 An experienced maintenance supervisor may also be found working as a facilities manager or property management expert.

-The smart operation trend of today lets a single technician work in multiple capacities and coordinate remotely with the entire maintenance team, or other teams they are working with.
+The smart operation trend of today lets a single maintenance technician work in multiple capacities and coordinate remotely with the entire maintenance team, or other teams they are working with.

 Primary Responsibilities of a Maintenance supervisor in 2021

 Maintenance supervisor jobs have partially gone down the remote-work path due to the current pandemic situation.

-Today, a of full-time technicians are remotely supervising maintenance work and managing cross-functional operations.
+Today, full-time technicians are remotely supervising maintenance work and managing cross-functional operations.
 This adds responsibilities to the standard responsibilities that technicians already have.

 However, before they take on more diverse tasks, modern maintenance supervisors need to take of some basic responsibilities.